Hariss Harun: Youth

 Hariss has been capped at all youth levels with the Singapore national team.
-He was part of the Singapore under-23 squad that won the bronze medal at the 2007, 2009 and 2013 Southeast Asian Games.
+He was part of the Singapore under-23 squad that won the bronze medal at the 2007, 2009 and 2013 SEA Games.
+Hariss also played in the 2006 Asian Games held in Qatar.

+Hariss scored in a 2–1 win over Myanmar U23 during the 2009 SEA Games.
+In the 2013 edition, Hariss scored in a 2–0 win over Brunei U23 on 13 December 2013.
+During the Bronze medal match against Causeway rivals, Malaysia U23, Hariss scored a brace in a period of 1 minute setting up a 2–1 win to clinch the bronze medal.

 Senior

-Hariss was scouted by then-national team coach Radojko Avramović who gave him his international debut in a friendly against North Korea on 24 June 2007 when he came on as a 70th-minute substitute.
-He is the youngest ever player to play for the Singapore national team at the age of 16 years and 217 days, breaking the previous record held by Singapore legend Fandi Ahmad who debuted at 17 years, 3 months and 23 days.
+Hariss was scouted by national team coach Radojko Avramović who gave him his international debut in a friendly against North Korea on 24 June 2007 when he came on as a 70th-minute substitute.
+He is the youngest ever player to play for the Singapore national team at the age of 16 years and 217 days, breaking the previous record held by Fandi Ahmad who debuted at 17 years, 3 months and 23 days.
 Avramović rated Hariss as an "exceptional player" in a 2012 Straits Times interview.

+On 12 August 2009, Hariss make his first start for Singapore in a 1–1 draw during a friendly match against China.

 Hariss was called up to the Singapore squad for the 2012 AFF Championship.
 A shin fracture in a group stage loss to Indonesia ruled him out for the rest of the tournament as Singapore won the competition.
 He had also missed out on the 2008 and 2010 editions of the competition due to injury.

 Hariss scored his first senior international goal in the 27th minute of a friendly match against Laos on 7 June 2013.

 Along with Zulfahmi Arifin, he has been identified by national team coach Bernd Stange as the future of Singapore's midfield.
 Stange also assessed that he is capable of playing for a "top European club" and in a strong league like the Bundesliga.

+During the 2014 AFF Championship, Hariss scored a brace in a 4–2 win over Myanmar on 26 November 2014.